pieterjm/hackable_esp_device/README.md

 ## Questions or feedback?

+There is technical documentation available if you want to contribute to this project.
+There is an user manual as well, contact us for information.
 You can open an issue if you have questions or feedback for this repository.

 ## Authors